-What is the Battlefield of Things 2: Drones Hackathon?
+Battlefield of Things 2: Drones Hackathon

 Challenges

-Success will require expertise, creativity, and strategic thinking.
+Success required expertise, creativity, and strategic thinking.

 Technology challenges

-Imagine designating a target for the drone and launching it within a few seconds, with minimal use of connectivity or additional hardware.
+The question was: How might low-cost, fully autonomous anti-drone drones be designed and deployed by a single operator?
+The idea was imagining designating a target for the drone and launching it within a few seconds, with minimal use of connectivity or additional hardware.

 Ecosystem Challenges